PointNorm-Net: Self-Supervised Normal Prediction of 3D Point Clouds via Multi-Modal Distribution Estimation: Conclusion

 \begin{IEEEbiography}[{ }]{Jie Zhang} received the PhD degree in 2015 from the Dalian University of Technology, China.
 She is currently an associate professor with the School of Mathematics, Liaoning Normal University, China.
 Her current research Interests include geometric processing and machine learning. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Minghui Nie} is a master student in computational mathematics at Liaoning Normal University, China.
-He received the bachelor’s degree in mathematics and applied mathematics at Dezhou University, China, in 2021.
+\begin{IEEEbiography}[{ }]{Minghui Nie} is currently a Ph.D. student in software engineering at Jiangnan University, China.
+He earned his master’s degree in computational mathematics from Liaoning Normal University, China, in 2024, and received the bachelor’s degree in mathematics and applied mathematics from Dezhou University, China, in 2021.
 His research interests include geometric processing and machine learning. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Junjie Cao} received the BSc degree in 2003 and the PhD degree in 2010 from Dalian University of Technology, china.
-He is an associate professor with the School of Mathematical Sciences, Dalian University of Technology, China.
-Between 2014 and 2015, he paid an academic visit to Simon Fraser University, Canada.
-His research interests include geometric processing and image processing. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Changqing Zou} received the BE degree from the Harbin Institute of Technology, Harbin, China, the ME degree from the Institute of Remote Sensing and Digital Earth, Chinese Academy of Sciences, Beijing, China, and the PhD degree from the Shenzhen Institutes of Advanced Technology, Chinese Academy of Sciences, Beijing, China.
+He is currently a ZJU100 Young Professor at Zhejiang University.
+His research interests include computer graphics, computer vision, and machine learning. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Jian Liu} received the PhD degree in 2022 from the Shandong University, China.
-He is currently a postdoctor with the School of Software, Tsinghua University, China.
+He served as a postdoctoral researcher at the School of Software, Tsinghua University from 2022 to 2024.
+Currently, he is a lecturer at the School of Software, Shenyang University of Technology.
 His current research interests include geometric processing and machine learning. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Ligang Liu} received the BSc degree in 1996 and the PhD degree in 2001 from Zhejiang University, China.
 He is a professor at the University of Science and Technology, China.
 Between 2001 and 2004, he was at Microsoft Research Asia.
 Then he was at Zhejiang University during 2004 and 2012.
 He paid an academic visit to Harvard University during 2009 and 2011.
 His research interests include geometric processing and image processing.
-His research works could be found at his research website: http://staff.ustc.edu.cn/ lgliu \end{IEEEbiography}
+His research works can be found at his research website: http://staff.ustc.edu.cn/lgliu. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Junjie Cao} received the BSc degree in 2003 and the PhD degree in 2010 from Dalian University of Technology, China.
+He is an associate professor with the School of Mathematical Sciences, Dalian University of Technology, China.
+Between 2014 and 2015, he paid an academic visit to Simon Fraser University, Canada.
+His research interests include geometric processing and image processing.
+His research works can be found at his research website: https://jjcao.github.io/. \end{IEEEbiography}